robertdebock/docker-rockylinux-systemd/README.md

 Branches
 --------

-This repository has multiple branches that relate to CentOS versions.
+This repository has multiple branches that relate to RockyLinux versions.

 |Branch |Rocky Linux Version|Docker image tag|
 |-------|-------------------|----------------|